-In this article, you’ll learn about 10 natural and/or organic-approved preservatives to consider adding to your handmade products.
+In this article, you’ll learn about 10 natural and organic-approved preservatives to consider adding to your handmade lotions, creams, and other DIY skin care products.

-For years I made my family lotions and creams with no preservatives since I automatically lumped those into the “harmful chemicals” category.
+For years I made my family lotions and creams with no preservatives since I thought all preservatives were harmful chemicals.

-What I didn’t realize is that there are quite a few nature-derived and organic compliant preservative options readily available to the home crafter!
+What I didn’t realize is that there are lots of natural (nature-derived) and organic preservative options available to the home crafter!

 But first, do you *really* need a preservative?

-If you’re making something without water, such as salves, balms, lip balm, body butter, etc., you generally don’t need to add a preservative.
+If you’re making something without water, such as salves, balms, lip balm, or body butter, you usually don’t need to add a preservative.

-Once you add water, or a water-based ingredient (such as aloe, witch hazel, hydrosol), then you create a cozy place for bacteria and mold to grow.
+Oil based (anhydrous) products are fine on their own, but once you add water, or a water-based ingredient (like aloe, witch hazel, hydrosol), then you create a cozy place for bacteria and mold to grow.

-I was a little dubious about this in the past – after all I couldn’t SEE bacteria or mold in my unpreserved lotions and creams and they looked and smelled fine.
+I was doubtful about this in the past – after all I couldn’t SEE bacteria or mold in my unpreserved lotions and creams and they looked and smelled fine.
 To get to the bottom of it all, I decided to perform some home microbial tests on my lotions and was pretty shocked at what I found hiding in them.

 What if you’re ULTRA sensitive to preservatives?